thycotic/privman-docs/install/upgrades/index.md

 >**Note**: Thycotic recommends to create a back-up copy of the Privilege Manager web application folder after installation or upgrades.

+## What's New in Privilege Manager 10.8

+The 10.8 release of Privilege Manager introduces a new user interface, providing a redesigned user experience, simplifying many major areas and typical workflow processes when setting up application policies or local security.

+To preview the enhancements made to the user interface, please view this [video](https://vimeo.com/434453083/6c9dec1030).

+Switching between the new and old UI post upgrade is not available.

 ## Setting up the NuGet Source

 Once Privilege Manager is installed on a server, updates can be performed by pointing the web.config file to the product NuGet source.